top of page

 Given the high likelihood of getting splashed or submerged in water (unless using a water housing), opting for a camera with adequate waterproofing is crucial to protect your investment.

-I've had moments where a rogue wave caught me off guard, but my weather resistant camera saved the day.
+I've had moments where a rogue wave caught me off guard, but my weather resistant camera saved the day — and the money I spent to buy it.

 Speed and Autofocus